MosHumanoid/soccerxcomm/README.md

 # MosHumanoid SDK

-MosHumanoid SDK is a Python library for communication with MosHumanoid robots and servers.
+MosHumanoid SDK is a Python library for communication with MosHumanoid clients and servers.

 ## Installation